natalieagus/50002/docs/Labs/lab3.md

 > Arithmetic Logic Unit (ALU)
 >
 > The ALU is a **combinational** logic device that has two **32-bit inputs** (which we will call “A” and “B”) and produces one **32-bit output**.
-> We will start by designing each piece of the ALU as a separate circuit (Task A and B), each producing its own 32-bit output.
+> We will start by designing each piece of the ALU as a separate circuit (Part A and B), each producing its own 32-bit output.
-> We will then combine these outputs into a single ALU result (Task C).
+> We will then combine these outputs into a single ALU result (Part C).

 Before we begin, there are a few more JSim tricks provided as [Appendix](https://natalieagus.github.io/50002/lab/lab3#appendix-jsim-tricks) in this handout that you have to know to make it easier to build such a huge programmable device.

-## Task A: Design the ALU Components
+## Part A: Design the ALU Components
 The arithmetic logic unit is the **heart** of **CPU**; it is responsible for all sorts of **logic computations**.
 The basic family of operations that a general-purpose ALU should have include:
 * **Addition/subtraction** for basic arithmetic computation
 * **Comparison** for branching purposes